-There are many advanced word lists, but usually they lack proper examples.
+There are many advanced word lists, but usually, they lack proper examples.
 In this article, however, you’ll find some of the juiciest verbiage ever devised and get some movie entertainment as a bonus.

 Watching movies is probably one of the best ways to stay in touch with the living language, and as a movie addict, I couldn’t help but create this list.

-The 50 Words List
+The 50 Sophisticated Words in English List

 1. Obtuse – Lacking quickness of perception or intellect.